AI & Automation

 Every pipeline includes confidence scoring and human-review checkpoints for edge cases.
 I design for graceful failure.
 Bad outputs get flagged, not shipped.
 The system improves over time as I tune prompts against real failure cases.

 Describe the workflow.
-I'll map out an automated version and tell you whether AI is the right tool for it.
+I'll map out an automated pipeline and tell you exactly what it saves you.

 From the blog